-

 Are there any specific requirements that parties should be aware of in relation to: (a) Health and safety; (b) Environmental; (c) Planning; (d) Employment; and (e) Anti-corruption and bribery.

-Termination of employment must be for good reason, and follow a fair process.
+- Termination of employment must be for good reason, and follow a fair process.
 Any termination will be subject to the statutory test for justification which considers whether the action the employer took (e.g. dismissal) and how the employer acted (i.e. the process followed) were what a fair and reasonable employer could have done in all the circumstances.
 Any termination for redundancy, poor performance, incapacity, or misconduct must be preceded by a process in which the circumstances are investigated, relevant information put to the employee, and the employee’s feedback sought and considered, before a decision is made.
+The Government has proposed changes to the Employment Relations Act 2000 preventing an employee, earning above a $180,000 base salary, from being able to bring a personal grievance against their employer, with a draft bill anticipated to be introduced later this year.

 -

-What permits/licences and other documents do parties need before starting work, during work and after completion?
+What permits, licences and/or other documents do parties need before starting work, during work and after completion?
 Are there any penalties for non-compliance?

 -